blueywashere/narrow-one-zoom-tool/README.md

 If you have any issues, feel free to DM [bluey](https://discordapp.com/users/811660341297020929) on Discord.

+# How to Uninstall the Tool

+Head over the **chrome://extensions**, and click on the **remove** button to remove the extension.
+You can also disable it by clicking in the toggle button.

 # How to Use the Tool

 Head over to [Narrow One](https://narrow.one/), once you're in-game, hold right-click to zoom in!